andrenevesgomes/Catch-The-Button/README.md

 ## About The Project
 ![Product Name Screen Shot](https://user-images.githubusercontent.com/48434290/143432715-9d63964d-80d4-48a3-b36f-0fc1b82fe8ce.gif)

-Catch The Button is a project where you are challenged to, _literally_, catch the button!.
+Catch The Button is a project where you are challenged to, _literally_, catch the button!
 If you're fast enough to click on it, you will be redirected to a special page 😁.

 #### **Pro tip:** The smaller the screen, the faster you'll catch it 😉